daimh/daisync/README.md

-# daisync, a modifiable-time-machine backup tool
+# daisync, a time-machine backup tool
-daisync is a time-machine backup tool.
+daisync is an rsync-based time-machine backup tool.
 MNI, U of michigan has been using it for decades to backup petabytes of files every night with time machine.
-End users can go to one of many daily backups to retrieve files on their own.
+The end users can go to one of many daily backups to retrieve files on their own.

-Now with the new feature '-c reflink' enabled in March 2022, the time-machine backups are modifiable.
-It means any of the time-machine backups can be modified, while the modification on one backup won't affect any other time-machine backups.
+With the new feature '-c reflink' enabled in March 2022, the time-machine backups are modifiable.
+Any daisync backup can be modified, as the modification on one backup won't affect any other time-machine backups, because the same file across different backups are reflinked instead of hard-linked.

 ## Installation
 ```